When to plant Lettuce in Appling County, GA

 Appling County, Georgia is in USDA Hardiness Zone 9a.
 The average last spring frost is March 11 and first fall frost is November 19.

-Appling County County sits in USDA Zone 9a.
+Appling County sits in USDA Zone 9a.
 Lettuce grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Lettuce grow in Appling County County's climate?
+Can Lettuce grow in Appling County's climate?

 Your Appling County Garden Planner — Free